Cinderella (1950 film): Critical response

 Upon release, Cinderella received widespread acclaim from critics, who praised its animation, visuals, music, and story.
 The film garnered the best reception for a Disney animated film since Dumbo; some critics declared it Disney's first artistic triumph since Snow White and the Seven Dwarfs, to which the film was heavily compared in reviews.
 In a personal letter to Walt Disney, director Michael Curtiz hailed the film as the "masterpiece of all pictures you have done."
 Producer Hal Wallis declared, "If this is not your best, it is very close to the top."
 A review in Chicago Tribune remarked: "The film not only is handsome, with imaginative art and glowing colors to bedeck the old fairy tale, but it also is told gently, without the lurid villains which sometimes give little tots nightmares.
 It is enhanced by the sudden, piquant touches of humor and the music which appeal to old and young."
 Time magazine wrote that "Cinderella is beguiling proof that Walt Disney knows his way around fairyland.
 Harking back to the style of Snow White and the Seven Dwarfs (1937), a small army of Disney craftsmen have given the centuries-old Cinderella story a dewy radiance of comic verve that should make children feel like elves and adults feel like children."

-However, the characterization of Cinderella received a mixed reception.
+However, the characterization of Cinderella was met with mixed reviews.
 Bosley Crowther of The New York Times wrote, "The beautiful Cinderella has a voluptuous face and form—not to mention an eager disposition—to compare with Al Capp's Daisy Mae."
 However, criticizing her role and personality, Crowther opined, "As a consequence, the situation in which they are mutually involved have the constraint and immobility of panel-expressed episodes.
 When Mr. Disney tries to make them behave like human beings, they're banal."
 Similarly, Variety claimed the film found "more success in projecting the lower animals than in its central character, Cinderella, who is on the colorless, doll-faced side, as is the Prince Charming."
 Empire Magazine gave the film 4 stars out of 5, and said "Yes, it's beautiful, and yes, it's classic.
 But it's also got rather a bland pair of lead characters.
 That said, it's still enjoyable family entertainment, and shall remain forever so."